w3c/wai-tutorials/source/page-structure/content.html.erb.md

 {:/nomarkdown}

 ### Nested lists
-{:.ex}

 Every list can be nested into another list.
-In this example, the order of preparation is not important, but it should be done before using them.
+In the following example, the order of preparation is not important, but the preparation itself should be done before using the ingredients.
 The information is still easy to digest, assistive technology can easily inform users about the number of steps.

 {::nomarkdown}
 <%=sample_start%>